Skip to main content

 The provisions of the previous paragraph shall not apply when the other country is a Member State of the European Union with which Spain has signed an agreement to avoid international double taxation by virtue of which the taxpayer is considered a tax resident in Spanish territory.

-section 11 of article 15 bis of the LIS introduces the following explanation, indicating that for the purposes of the provisions of this article 15 bis, is considered a income generates double inclusion income when it is subject to taxation in accordance with this Law and the legislation of the other country or territory.
+Section 11 of Article 15 bis of the LIS introduces the following explanation, indicating that for the purposes of the provisions of this Article 15 bis, it is considered that an income generates double inclusion income when it is subject to taxation in accordance with this Law and the legislation of the other country or territory.

-Likewise, section 13 of article 15 bis of the LIS explains that, for the purposes of the application of the provisions of this article 15 bis, the reference to related persons or entities will include:
+Likewise, section 13 of article 15 bis of the LIS explains that, for the purposes of applying the provisions of this article 15 bis, the reference to related persons or entities will include:

 1. Related persons or entities in accordance with the provisions of article 18 of the LIS.